 SPARC Honors and Awards

-2008: The Vote & Vax program was recognized by the National Influenza Vaccine Summit and received the Season Activity Award.
+- 2008: The Vote & Vax program was recognized by the National Adult and Influenza Immunization Summit and received the Season Activity Award.

 SPARC has developed many different projects to improve the rate of adults receiving primary preventive services such as cancer screenings and immunizations.
 These projects included:

 - The scheduling of mammography appointments at flu vaccine clinics